renovate-bot/apache-_-lucenenet-codeanalysis-dev/docs/make-release.md

 ### Failed Draft Release

 If the build failed in any way, the release can be restarted by deleting the tag and trying again.
 First check to see the reason why the build failed in the [GitHub Actions UI](https://github.com/apache/lucenenet-codeanalysis-dev/actions) and correct any problems that were reported.
+Make any necessary commits to the release branch before starting the release.

 #### Restarting the Draft Release